-16.4.4.2 Assessment of the impact on competitiveness of technology push policy instruments: public RD&D investments, other R&D incentives and public procurement
+16.4.4.2 Assessment of the Impact on Competitiveness of Technology Push Policy Instruments: Public RD&D Investments, Other R&D Incentives and Public Procurement

-Public R&D investments in the energy, renewables, environment space are generally associated with

-- positive impacts on industrial development or 'competitiveness outcome' (robust evidence, medium - 19 agreement).
-In a number of cases negligible or negative impacts emerge (Peñasco et al. 2021; Goldstein - et al. 2020; Doblinger et al. 2019).
-The majority of these 15 analyses rely on ex post quantitative - 21 methods, while only four use ex ante modelling approaches.
-Also, in this case, the vast majority of the - 22 evidence is from industrialised countries. - 23 There is limited and mixed evidence regarding the (positive or negative) impact of public procurement - 24 for low-carbon or climate technologies and it emerges from developed countries (limited evidence, low - 25 agreement).
-All of the four evaluations identified in the Peñasco et al (2021) review relied on qualitative - 26 methods.
+Public R&D investments in the energy, renewables, and environment space are generally associated with positive impacts on industrial development or 'competitiveness outcome' (robust evidence, medium agreement).
+In a number of cases, negligible or negative impacts emerge (Doblingeretal.2019; Goldsteinetal.2020; Peñascoetal.2021).
+The majority of the 15 analyses rely on ex post quantitative methods, while only four use ex ante modelling approaches.
+Also, in this case, the vast majority of the evidence is from industrialised countries.

+There is limited and mixed evidence regarding the (positive or negative) impact of public procurement for low-carbon or climate technologies in developed countries (limited evidence, low agreement), and none from developing countries.
+All of the four evaluations identified in the Peñasco et al. (2021) review relied on qualitative methods.
 One found a positive impact, another a negative impact and two others found no impact.
-All - of the studies covered European country experiences. - 28 R&D and procurement policies have a positive impact on distributional outcomes (limited evidence, - 29 high agreement).
-Peñasco et al (2021) identify three evaluations of the impact of RD&D funding on - distributional outcomes (two using quantitative methods and one ex ante theoretical methods) and one - of procurement on distributional outcomes (relying on qualitative analysis).
+All of the studies covered European country experiences.

+R&D and procurement policies have a positive impact on distributional outcomes (limited evidence, high agreement).
+Peñasco et al. (2021) identify three evaluations of the impact of RD&D funding on distributional outcomes (two using quantitative methods and one ex ante theoretical methods) and one of procurement on distributional outcomes (relying on qualitative analysis).

-32 16.4.4.3 Emerging insights on different public R&D and demonstration funding schemes
+16.4.4.3 Emerging Insights on Different Public R&D and Demonstration Funding Schemes

-- 33 The ability of a given R&D policy instrument to impact innovation and competitiveness depends to - 34 some extent on policy design features (limited evidence, high agreement).
-As discussed in section - 35 16.4.4.4, this is not unique to R&D funding.
-Most of these assessments use a limited number of - 36 indicators (e.g., patents and publications and follow-on private financing, firm growth and survival, - 37 respectively), focusses on the energy sector and on the US and other industrialised countries. - 38 Extrapolating to emerging economies and low-income countries is difficult.
-There is no evidence on - 39 the impact of different ways of allocating public energy R&D investments in the context of developing - 40 countries. - 41 Block funding, which tends to be more flexible, can lead to research that is more productive or novel, - but there are other factors that can affect the extent to which block funding can lead to more or less - 43 novel outcomes (limited evidence, medium agreement).
-Research on national research laboratories, - which conduct at least 30% of all research in 68 countries around the world (Anadon et al. 2016a), are - 45 a widespread mechanism to carry out public R&D and allocate funds, but assessments of their - 46 performance is limited to developed countries.
-R&D priorities are also guided by institutions, and
+The ability of a given R&D policy instrument to impact innovation and competitiveness depends to some extent on policy design features (limited evidence, high agreement).
+As discussed in Section 16.4.4.4, this is not unique to R&D funding.
+Most of these assessments use a limited number of indicators (e.g., patents and publications and follow-on private financing, firm growth and survival, respectively), and are focused on the energy sector, and on the USA and other industrialised countries.
+Extrapolating to emerging economies and low-income countries is difficult.
+There is no evidence on the impact of different ways of allocating public energy R&D investments in the context of developing countries.

+Block funding, which tends to be more flexible, can lead to research that is more productive or novel, but there are other factors that can affect the extent to which block funding can lead to more or less novel outcomes (limited evidence, medium agreement).
+Research on national research laboratories, which conduct at least 30% of all research in 68 countries around the world (Anadon et al. 2016a), are a widespread mechanism to carry out public R&D and allocate funds, but assessments of their performance is limited to developed countries.
+R&D priorities are also guided by institutions, and research focused on general technology innovation policy finds that institutions often do not embody the goals of the poor or marginalised (Anadon et al. 2016b).

-- 1 research focussed on general technology innovation policy finds that institutions often do not embody - 2 the goals of the poor or marginalized (Anadon et al. 2016b). - 3 In the case of the US Department of Energy, block funding that can be quickly allocated to novel 1 - 4 projects (such as that allocated to National Labs as part of the Laboratory Directed Research and - 5 Development-LDRD-funding) has been found to be associated with improved innovation indicators - 6 (Anadon et al. 2016a).
-Research on Japan on R&D funding in general (not for climate-related - 7 technologies) however, indicates that R&D funds allocated competitively result in higher novelty for - 8 'high status' (the term used in the paper to refer to senior male researchers), while block funding was - 9 associated with research of higher novelty for lower status researchers (e.g., junior female researchers) - 10 (Wang et al. 2018).
+In the case of the US Department of Energy, block funding that can be quickly allocated to novel projects (such as that allocated to National Labs as part of the Laboratory Directed Research and Development funding) has been found to be associated with improved innovation indicators (Anadon et al. 2016a).
+Research in Japan on R&D funding in general (not for climate-related technologies) however, indicates that R&D funds allocated competitively result in higher novelty for 'high status' (the term used in the paper to refer to senior male researchers), while block funding was associated with research of higher novelty for 'lower status' researchers (e.g., junior female researchers) (Wang et al. 2018).